GSA/fedramp-automation/src/validations/constraints/STYLE.md

 Categories: Metapath; Sorting

-Guidance: Developers MUST sort OSCAL constraint definitions in the file by `metapath/@target` from the most to least specific.
-In a `context`, the least specific `metapath/@target` is one with the path addressing some or all of the roots of a model.
-More or most specific targets address specific nested fields, flags, or assemblies deeply embedded in the model as close to the location of the constraint's target for data in the instance of the model as possible.
+Guidance: Developers MUST sort OSCAL constraint definitions in the file by `metapath/@target` from broadest to most narrow target, sorted from  least to most specific paths.
+In a `context`, the least specific `metapath/@target` is one where the target path is as close as possible to the root of the respective model(s) of a given OSCAL document.
+More or most specific targets address specific nested fields, flags, or assemblies narrowly focused on a specific assembly, field, or flag in the OSCAL document.

 This approach provides a predictable ordering for readers and maintainers of the constraint set.
 It is intended to allow a reader to quickly find the constraints for a given context and to know where to place new constraints based on the constraint's context.